 More information can be found on the Health Plan Comparison Chart, each Plan's brochure, and directly from the Plan.

 Health Plans can ensure better coordination of member services, and will ease the burden on providers by assuming responsibility for referrals, care management services and disease management services.
-Health Plans have more flexibility than the current Medicaid program to restructure resources.
-The Plans will be better able than the current Medicaid program to support providers by assisting with issues such as transportation, referrals and patient compliance that can be problematic in the current program.
-The networks will better support providers in dealing with problematic patients so doctors do not have to expend the time and resources to do so.
+Health Plans have more flexibility to restructure resources.
+The Plans are better able to support providers by assisting with issues such as transportation, referrals and patient compliance that can be problematic in the current program.
+The networks better support providers in dealing with problematic patients so doctors do not have to expend the time and resources to do so.

-As part of the contract, the Health Plans will be mandated to have strong, clearly outlined grievances-and-appeals processes.
-DHH will remain the final determiner of medical necessity, and any systemic denial of medically necessary services through a Health Plan would be treated as fraud.
+As part of the contract, the Health Plans is mandated to have strong, clearly outlined grievances-and-appeals processes.
+DHH is the final determiner of medical necessity, and any systemic denial of medically necessary services through a Health Plan would be treated as fraud.

-School Based Health Clinics (SBHCs) can contract with the Prepaid Health Plans to provide services according to the terms of their contract.
-However, only those SBHCs that are open 12 months a year can serve as a PCP (and thus contract with a Shared Savings Plan).
-If the SBHC does not have a contract with a Health Plan or arrangements are not made by the Health Plan to pay the SBHC out of network, SBHCs will not receive reimbursement from Medicaid or the BAYOU HEALTH Plan in which the child is enrolled.
-DHH's contracts with the Health Plans do not include the current CommunityCARE policies relative to referrals needed by SBHCs for under age 12 and not needed for age 12 and over.
+School Based Health Clinics (SBHCs) can contract with the Health Plans to provide services according to the terms of their contract.
+However, only those SBHCs that are open 12 months a year can serve as a PCP.
+If the SBHC does not have a contract with a Health Plan or arrangements are not made by the Health Plan to pay the SBHC out of network, SBHCs will not receive reimbursement from Medicaid or the Bayou Health Plan in which the child is enrolled.
+DHH's contracts with the Health Plans do not include policies relative to referrals needed by SBHCs for under age 12 and not needed for age 12 and over.
 Coordination of the child's care, however, is a contract requirement.

 As improving quality is a key objective, DHH is requiring that Health Plans work with their network PCPs to attain formal recognition as a primary care medical home (PCMH), with the percentage increasing each year.
 The alternative to urgent care clinics in DHH's experience is often the hospital emergency room.
 To the extent that a Health Plan utilizes urgent care clinics, DHH's expectation would be that the care is coordinated with the PCP (e.g., payment to the urgent care facility contingent on their providing the clinical records of the visit to the PCP and or the Health Plan).

 Yes.
-All Medicaid ID numbers associated with your practice, including those for individual providers, for all sites and those associated specifically with CommunityCARE should all be given to each Health Plan you are contracting with to ensure appropriate linkages are made to Medicaid enrollees.
+All Medicaid ID numbers associated with your practice, including those for individual providers, for all sites should all be given to each Health Plan.

 If these Health Plans have this allowance, apparently they have made a business decision-based on their considerable Medicaid managed care experience in other states to allow open access to specialists and not require prior authorization.

-Medicaid enrollees who do not actively select a Health Plan will be auto assigned based on an algorithm defined in the enrollment broker contract that is weighted toward a previous provider relationship.
+Medicaid enrollees who do not actively select a Health Plan will be auto assigned based on an algorithm defined in the enrollment broker contract.